iifl-logo

 The Independent Directors have submitted their disclosures to the Board that they fulfill all the requirements as stipulated in Section 149(6) of the Companies Act, 2013 to qualify themselves to be appointed as Independent Directors under the provisions of the Companies Act, 2013 and the relevant rules.

-At the 55th Annual General Meeting held on 30th September 2020 M/s Puranik Kane & Co., Chartered Accountants (Registration no. 120215W) are appointed as the Statutory Auditors of the Company a period of five years to carry out the audit from financial year 2020-2021 to 2024-2025 and shall hold office as such till conclusion of the Annual General Meeting that will be held for adoption of financial statements for the year 2024-2025.
-However M/s.
-Puranik Kane & Co., Chartered Accountants have expressed their inability to continue as Statutory Auditors.
-The New Statutory Auditors M/s.
-R Bhargava & Associates, Chartered Accountants have been appointed who will carry out the audit from financial year 2023-2024 to 2027-2028 and shall hold office as such till conclusion of the Annual General Meeting that will be held for adoption of financial statements for the year 2027-2028.
+At the 58th Annual General Meeting held on 29th September 2023 M/s Bhargava & Associates., Chartered Accountants (Registration no. 120215W) are appointed as the Statutory Auditors of the Company a financial period of five year 2023-2024 to 2027-2028 and shall hold office as such till conclusion of the Annual General Meeting that will be held for adoption of financial statements for the year 2027-2028.
 The remuneration payable to the Auditor is commensurate with the audit work assigned to them.

 The Company has established a vigil mechanism overseas through the committee, the genuine concerns expressed by the employees and other Directors.
 The Company has also provided adequate safeguards against victimization of employees and Directors who express their concerns.
 The Company has also provided direct access to the chairman of the Audit Committee on reporting issues concerning the interests of co employees and the Company.